-Commercial Fisheries Development: Research includes gear selectivity and bycatch as well as management and regulatory strategies for seafood production, processing and utilization.
+Commercial Fisheries Development: Research is focused on gear selectivity and bycatch as well as management and regulatory strategies for seafood production, processing and utilization.

-Crustacean Ecology: Investigations of the ecology, population dynamics, and conservation of the blue crab in Chesapeake Bay and spiny lobster in the Caribbean.
+Crustacean Ecology: Investigations address the ecology, population dynamics, and conservation of the blue crab in Chesapeake Bay and spiny lobster in the Caribbean.

-Fisheries Ecosystem Modeling and Assessment Program: Research and monitoring of the abundance, predator-prey, and competitive interactions among fish populations within Chesapeake Bay.
+Fisheries Ecosystem Modeling and Assessment Program: Areas of interest in this program include monitoring of the abundance, predator-prey, and competitive interactions among fish populations within Chesapeake Bay.
 Primary objectives of the program are the development of multispecies stock assessments for the purpose of understanding the joint impact of harvesting and biological interactions on these populations.
 Information derived from these assessments is designed to yield advice for ecosystem-based approaches to fisheries management.

-Fisheries Genetics: Examines the application of molecular genetic techniques to address problems in fisheries science.
+Fisheries Genetics: This program examines the application of molecular genetic techniques to address problems in fisheries science.
 Studies focus on analysis of stock structure, use of molecular characters to identify early life history stages of marine organisms, and the evaluation of taxonomic and biogeographic hypotheses with molecular genetic information.

-Marine Conservation Biology: Ecology and conservation of the blue crab, sea turtles (loggerhead and Kemp's Ridley), Caribbean spiny lobster, queen conch, Nassau grouper, and marine bivalves.
-Emphasis on metapopulation and source-sink dynamics, marine reserves and dispersal corridors, habitat fragmentation, degradation and loss effects on marine invertebrates, recruitment processes, and predator-prey interactions.
+Marine Conservation Biology: Areas of interest include the ecology and conservation of the blue crab, sea turtles (loggerhead and Kemp's Ridley), Caribbean spiny lobster, queen conch, Nassau grouper, and marine bivalves.
+Emphasis is placed on metapopulation and source-sink dynamics, marine reserves and dispersal corridors, habitat fragmentation, degradation and loss effects on marine invertebrates, recruitment processes, and predator-prey interactions.

-Marine Finfish Dynamics: Investigations on the recruitment dynamics of finfish in coastal ecosystems based on data from long-term bottom-trawl and beach seine surveys in Chesapeake Bay.
+Marine Finfish Dynamics: Investigations focus on the recruitment dynamics of finfish in coastal ecosystems based on data from long-term bottom-trawl and beach seine surveys in Chesapeake Bay.
 A primary goal of these studies is to calculate recruitment indices to gauge the strength of the current year class and permit informed management of coastal fisheries.
 Another goal is to integrate observations from the surveys with field and laboratory research to understand large-scale patterns in the distribution and habitat use of coastal fishes.
 Such research may include individual-based behaviors as evidenced by acoustic tagging studies or physiological responses to habitat change.

-Marine Resource Policy and Fisheries Management: Research to support determination of socially optimal rates of exploitation and optimum allocation of marine resources among competing user groups.
+Marine Resource Policy and Fisheries Management: Research is performed to support determination of socially optimal rates of exploitation and optimum allocation of marine resources among competing user groups.
 Studies emphasize assessment and estimation of net social benefits to society and the economic impacts of proposed management and regulatory options.
 Additional research focuses on numerous international aspects of marine resource management, including, but not limited to, reducing the capture of sea turtles and other undesirable outputs, enhancing technical and economic efficiency of fishing gear, designing capacity reduction programs, and promoting ecosystem-based management.

-Marine Vertebrate Ecology: Continuing studies into the comparative morphology, reproduction, and population dynamics of sharks; long term research on the distribution, migration, abundance, ecology and energetics of sea turtles; and investigations of the life history and community structure of finfish taxa.
+Marine Vertebrate Ecology: Research areas of interest include the comparative morphology, reproduction, and population dynamics of sharks; long term changes in the distribution, migration, abundance, ecology and energetics of sea turtles; and investigations of the life history and community structure of finfish taxa.

-Stock Assessment Methodology: Program involves the systematic evaluation of stock assessment procedures and the development of new mathematical models and statistical methods for studying populations and their responses to exploitation.
+Stock Assessment Methodology: This program involves the systematic evaluation of stock assessment procedures and the development of new mathematical models and statistical methods for studying populations and their responses to exploitation.
 Tagging, survey, and landings data are used to estimate population size, mortality rates, components of mortality, yield, spawning potential, and effects of changes in fishery regulations.
 Applications include invertebrates and vertebrates in temperate and tropical sport and commercial fisheries.